fastai/course-v3/docs/index.md

 title: Practical Deep Learning for Coders, v3
 ---

-**Looking for the older 2018 courses?**: This site covers the new 2019 deep learning course.
+**Note**: This site covers the new 2019 deep learning course.
 The 2018 courses have been moved to: [course18.fast.ai](http://course18.fast.ai).
-Note that the 2019 edition of part 2 (*Cutting Edge Deep Learning*) is not yet available, so you'll need to use the 2018 course for now (the 2019 edition will be available in June 2019).

 ## Getting started